 All winning pieces will be published online at http://shootforthemoon.art unless you wish to publish the work on your own platform (in which case, we'd be happy to amplify your site where the winning work will be posted)

-Submission deadline is the 1st of each month, with the prizes announced/awarded on the 15th of each month (if you wish for an alternative date of payment, feel free to let me know).
+Submission deadline is the 15th of each month, with the prizes announced/awarded no later than the 30th of each month (if you wish for an alternative method of payment, feel free to let me know).
 You will be notified of the award before the announcement is made, but I ask that you keep the news confidential until I make the announcement on the website.

 Like Spark, if you do not win a prize, it does not mean I will simply forget about you.
 Amplifying voices means financial support.
 If you are working on a project or are submitting a piece from a larger work that requires process funding, I’m open to discussing financial assistance.
 Submitting your work means you’re on my radar, and I believe in financial encouragement to continue your work.
 I'm paying for these awards out of my own pocket & I'm very interested in investing in writers.